javakishore-veleti/forex-trade-summarizer-llm-service/README.md

 ## Introduction
 This FOREX Trade Summarizer applications demonstrates an innovative approach to automating the generation of insightful trade summaries for FOREX trade events.

-By leveraging Large Language Models (LLMs) and a robust data pipeline, it aims to empower traders and analysts with concise, informative summaries that can enhance decision-making and improve risk management.
+By leveraging Large Language Models (LLMs) and a robust data pipeline, this application aims to empower traders and analysts with concise, informative summaries that can enhance decision-making and improve risk management.

 ## Value Proposition
-In the fast-paced world of FOREX trading, timely and accurate information is crucial.
+In FOREX trading, timely and accurate information is crucial.
 The Trade Summarizer offers several key benefits:

-- Efficiency: Automatically generate summaries of complex trade events, saving traders and analysts valuable time and effort.
+- **Efficiency**: Automatically generate summaries of complex trade events, saving traders and analysts valuable time and effort.
 - Insights: Extract key information from trade data, highlighting important details and potential risks or opportunities.
-- Decision Support: Provide concise summaries that can be quickly reviewed to inform trading decisions.
+- **Decision Support**: Provide concise summaries that can be quickly reviewed to inform trading decisions.
-- Risk Management: Help identify potential risk factors by summarizing trade events in the context of market conditions.
+- **Risk Management**: Help identify potential risk factors by summarizing trade events in the context of market conditions.
-- Scalability: Handle large volumes of trade events with a scalable architecture that can adapt to your business needs.
+- **Scalability**: Handle large volumes of trade events with a scalable architecture that can adapt to your business needs.

 ## Technology Stack
-- LLM Provider: Open-source LLM provider like GPT-Neo or Falcon-7B (or others discussed earlier).
+- **LLM Provider**: Open-source LLM provider like GPT-Neo or Falcon-7B.
-- Java: Primary programming language for building the application components.
+- **Java**: Primary programming language for building the application components.
-- Spring Boot: Framework for creating robust and scalable backend services.
+- **Spring Boot**: Framework for creating robust and scalable backend services.
-- LangChain4j: Java library for simplifying the integration of LLMs into applications.
+- **LangChain4j**: Java library for simplifying the integration of LLMs into applications.
-- Apache NiFi: Visual dataflow tool for generating and processing trade events.
+- **Apache NiFi**: Visual dataflow tool for generating and processing trade events.
-- RabbitMQ: Message broker for reliable communication between components.
+- **RabbitMQ**: Message broker for reliable communication between components.
-- MongoDB: NoSQL database for storing trade events and summaries.
+- **MongoDB**: NoSQL database for storing trade events and summaries.
-- Docker: Containerization technology for consistent deployment across environments.
+- **Docker**: Containerization technology for consistent deployment across environments.
-- Ansible: Automation tool for provisioning AWS Lightsail instances and deploying Docker containers.
+- **Ansible**: Automation tool for provisioning AWS Lightsail instances and deploying Docker containers.

 ## Application Architecture